-The Committee established the targets and ranges for cumulative adjusted operating revenue growth rate, three-year adjusted operating ROE and three-year Relative ROE for the period beginning in 2017 at levels that are consistent with our intermediate-term goals for those measures.
-As a result, we believe that achievement of the targets will require a high level of financial and operating performance.
+2018-2020 PCS Awards.
+In March 2018, the Compensation Committee established the targets and ranges for the following PCS performance measures: (i) three-year adjusted operating return on equity; (ii) three-year adjusted operating income; and (iii) three-year book value per share, excluding AOCI.
+These measures were set for the period beginning in 2018 at levels that are consistent with our intermediate-term goals for each measure.
+As a result, the Compensation Committee believes that achievement of the targets will require a high level of financial performance.
+The performance period for the 2018 PCS grant began on January 1, 2018 and will end on December 31, 2020.